nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

              1. Invalid command format!<br>
                 filter: Filters the persons by the specified tag (case-insensitive) and displays it.<br>
                 Parameters: TAG<br>
-                Example: filter person Chauffeur<br>
+                Example: `filter person Chauffeur`<br>

-    5. Test case: `filter person TikToker` or any other tags not found in TalentHub.
+    5. Other incorrect inputs to try: `filter person TikToker` or any other tags not found in TalentHub.

 ### Filtering an event

 1. Filtering an event on TalentHub

     1. **Prerequisites**: List all events using the `list events` command.
 Multiple events in the list.
-Three entries with celebrity name Sydney Sweeney.
-No entries with celebrity name Jack Black listed
+Three entries with celebrity name Alex Yeoh.
+No entries with celebrity name Bernice Yu listed

-    2. Test case: `filter event Sydney Sweeney`
+    2. Test case: `filter event Alex Yeoh`
         1. **Expected**: 3 events listed!
         2. If you are on the Persons tab, TalentHub will switch to the Events tab and display the added contact.

-    3. Test case: `filter event Jack Black`
+    3. Test case: `filter event Bernice Yu`
         1. **Expected**: 0 events listed!

     4. Test case: `filter event`